|

 wiring is not clear since

-PCB does not have
+the PCB does not have any pin

-any pin marking showing proper
+marking showing proper orientation

-orientation during soldering.
-Here
+during soldering.
+Here is how the

-how the LED's should be mounted
+LED's should be mounted (also see

-(also see figure): All
+figure): All

-LED's (D3, D6,
+LED's (D3, D6, D9, D12, D14, D18,

-D12, D14, D18, D21) should
+D21) should

-their green
+have their green diode anode

 soldered to the square pad.
 For

-Digikey's MV6461A-ND,
+Digikey's MV6461A-ND, this is

-this is the longest lead.
+the longest lead.
 This

 orientation will make the LED's